dafrina/ezform/readme.md

 ## How it works

 EZForm core mechanic relies on hooks.
-Each `Field` component registers its validators to the form object created by the `useForm` hook.
+Each `Field` component registers its validator to the form object created by the `useForm` hook.
 This process takes places after the component has been mounted.
 In turn, when the component is unmounted, it automatically unregisters itself from the form.
 This means you can dynamically add and remove form fields and have more complex structured forms, without having to know how all fields look like in the form.

 When a `Field`s value changes, it will update the `field` state provided by the hook and validate that single field.
 If an error occurs, the error message will be stored in the `errors` state provided by the hook.